 - 27% of women in their 60s have dense breasts.

-It is normal to have dense breasts, but women need to know if they have dense breasts so that they can understand the risks and implications and make informed screening decisions.
+It is normal to have dense breasts.
+However, women need to know if they have dense breasts so that they can understand the risks and implications and make informed screening decisions.

 You need to have a mammogram to learn your breast density.
 Breast density is determined by the radiologist reviewing your mammogram.
-Automated software can also calculate the breast density, but is only used in Nova Scotia, to date.
+Automated software can also calculate the breast density, but is only used in a few provinces.
 Breast density is NOT determined by the size or firmness of your breasts.
 You cannot tell density by look or feel.
 Some health practitioners after a clinical exam will tell women they have dense breasts, but it is not possible to know from feel.